the-nexim/nanolib/.github/copilot-instruction.md

 ## Technologies

-- Use Lit for web components with light DOM.
-- Use Tailwind CSS for styling; avoid additional CSS.
 - Use the latest TypeScript features for type safety and improved code quality.
-- Use Nunjucks templating engine in the 11ty static site generator.
-- Utilize in-ecosystem packages developed by our team.
-- Use the NoSQL database developed by our team.
-- Alpine Store for state management.
-- Use FSM for state machines by our team for many parts of client-side logic.
 - Use logger for logging by our team for each function.

 ## Commenting